1 to go: Djokovic into US Open final, nears year Grand Slam

 Djokovic is trying to go 4 for 4 at the majors over the course of one season, something last done in men's tennis by Rod Laver 52 years ago.
 It was also done by Laver in 1962 and Don Budge in 1938.
 Three women have completed what's known as a true Grand Slam, most recently Steffi Graf in 1988.
 Serena Williams' attempt in 2015 ended at the U.S. Open with a semifinal loss to Roberta Vinci.

+“I’ll be giving it all I possibly got in the tank to win this match.
+I’m focusing on recovery, recalibrating all the systems, basically, for Sunday,” Djokovic said.
+“I’m not going to waste time or energy on anything that can just be a distraction and deplete me from the vital energy that I need.”

-As Friday night's semifinal began, the 81-year-old Laver literally was looking over Djokovic's shoulder, seated front and center behind a baseline in the President’s Box at Ashe.
+As Friday night's semifinal began, the 81-year-old Laver was seated front and center behind a baseline in the President’s Box at Ashe.

-A year ago in New York, when fans were banned because of the coronavirus pandemic, Zverev came oh-so-close to collecting his first major, taking a two-set lead and getting two points away from the championship before frittering it all away and losing to Dominic Thiem in a fifth-set tiebreaker.
+A year ago in New York, when fans were banned because of the coronavirus pandemic, Zverev came oh-so-close to collecting his first major, taking a two-set lead and getting within two points of a championship before frittering it all away and losing to Dominic Thiem in a fifth-set tiebreaker.

 Zverev came into Friday on a 16-match winning streak, a run that includes beating Djokovic in the Summer Games semifinals on July 30.
 That was in a best-of-three-sets format, though, which changes everything when it comes to Djokovic.
 He is now 36-10 in matches that go five sets.

-Here’s the thing about Djokovic, who occasionally rubbed his lower back with his left hand or hit his legs with his racket: Whatever the outward signs seem to say, his racket stays steady, he never stresses and he waits for the other guy to slip.
+Here’s the thing about Djokovic, who occasionally rubbed his lower back with his left hand or hit his legs with his racket: Whatever the outward signs seem to say, he never stresses and he waits for the other guy to slip.

+“It’s kind of a hurricane, a tornado, of emotions that you're going through in a sequence of one set or even one point.
+You are by yourself on the court, so there is no escape," Djokovic said.
+“You’ve got to find a way.”

 Zverev put a hand on his hip, disagreeing that the ball was in, but there is no recourse at the U.S. Open this year: All rulings come via electronic line-calling and can’t be disputed.
 There are no line judges to doubt or to argue with.